 Design goals and overview.
 The experiment was designed to accomplish two goals.
-First, to create a setting that allows us to study gender differences in persistence in response to ego-relevant feedback, which requires mimicking some essential features of a stratified career trajectory: high performance on a challenging task is rewarded, ego-relevant feedback is provided, and one can choose between either continuing or dropping out.
-Second, to explore what channels may be driving gender differences in persistence, but cannot be isolated using naturally occurring data; in particular beliefs (and how these respond to feedback), preferences for additional feedback, and risk preferences.
+The first goal is to create a setting that allows us to study gender differences in persistence in response to ego-relevant feedback.
+This requires mimicking some essential features of a stratified career: A challenging task where solely high performance is rewarded; the provision of ego-relevant feedback; and a choice between either continuing or dropping out.
+The second goal is to explore through what mechanisms gender differences in persistence may operate - particularly those that cannot be identified in naturally occurring data: beliefs (and how these respond to feedback), preferences for additional feedback, and risk preferences.

 The experiment consists of four main parts that are described below.
-Additional elements that are not essential for understanding the main results (such as a survey at the end) are described in Appendix B. To eliminate income effects and incentives to hedge, one of the four main parts was randomly drawn for payment at the end.
+To eliminate income effects and incentives to hedge, one of the four main parts was randomly drawn for payment at the end.
 In addition to a show-up fee of \$5, subjects earned a bonus payment that could range between \$0 and \$22 in the part drawn for payment.
-To credibly implement both treatments, subjects were not told which part was drawn for payment.
+To credibly implement both treatments, subjects were never told which part was drawn for payment.

-A timeline of the main parts of the experiment is provided in Figure 1.
-Instructions clarified how to earn money before each part, but subjects were not told what would happen in later parts of the experiment.
+A timeline of the main parts of the experiment is provided in Figure 1.4 Instructions clarified how to earn money before each part, but subjects were not told what would happen in later parts of the experiment.
 Subjects had to correctly answer comprehension quizzes at different points of the experiment before moving on.
 A between-design was used, i.e., all subjects participated in either the Baseline or the AlwaysInfo treatment.
 The only component that differs across treatments is what happens if subjects quit in Part 3 of the experiment, see below.
-Instructions and screenshots of the experimental interface (including comprehension quizzes) are provided in Appendix C.
+Instructions and screenshots of the experimental interface (including comprehension quizzes) are provided in the Supplementary Appendix.